Brad Pitt, Joaquin Phoenix up for more awards at Hollywood's SAG ceremony

 Yet this year, several of the contenders for best picture at the Oscars on Feb.
 9 were not nominated for cast ensemble at SAG.
 They include dark comic book story “Joker,” heart-wrenching divorce drama “Marriage Story,” immersive World War One film “1917” and novel adaptation “Little Women.”

-“Bombshell” last week failed to make a big impact in Oscar nominations and after a disappointing $30 million box office so far, awards pundits say the contest for SAG’s top prize of best movie cast is likely to come down to two star laden films - Netflix gangster epic “The Irishman” and “Once Upon a Time in Hollywood,” the 1960s throwback celebrating the entertainment industry.
+“Bombshell” last week failed to make a big impact in Oscar nominations and after a disappointing $30 million box office so far, awards pundits say the contest for SAG’s top prize of best movie cast is likely to come down to two star laden films - Netflix (NFLX.O) gangster epic “The Irishman” and “Once Upon a Time in Hollywood,” the 1960s throwback celebrating the entertainment industry.

 Brad Pitt’s charming stunt man and Leonardo DiCaprio’s fading Western star are nominated for “Once Upon a Time,” while Al Pacino and Joe Pesci are both in the supporting actor race for “The Irishman.”